Our program emphasizes critical thinking, hands-on research and field work, interdisciplinary analysis, and technical skills.

 Minors in Environmental Science or Sustainability and Resilience or Spatial & Information Technology and complement another major, and give students an opportunity to enhance their skills and understanding in this critical field.
 While a minor does not indicate that a student has the background to be an expert in the area, it does suggest a deeper understanding of environmental issues than would be gained from simply taking a course or two.

-Additionally, the Environmental Science and Sustainability, Biology, and Psychology programs collaborate to offer two interdisciplinary curriculum concentration in Comparative Animal Behavior and Zoo & Conservation Science.
+Additionally, the Environmental Science and Sustainability, Biology, and Psychology programs collaborate to offer interdisciplinary curriculum concentration in Comparative Animal Behavior.